"To be human is to be infected with this phenomenon we call shame."

 1. Shame is the result of our own fallenness.

-There is no one who is more aware of our own sinful propensities than we are.
+No one is more aware of our own sinful tendencies than we are.
 We have the highlight reel of every time we have blown it in our minds and this can lead to a sense of shame.

 2. Shame also comes to us through the fallenness of others.